Generic name: metformin [ met-FOR-min ]

 severe kidney disease; or

-If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking Glumetza.
+If you need to have surgery or any type of x-ray or CT scan using a dye that is injected into your veins, you may need to temporarily stop taking Glumetza.
+Be sure your caregivers know ahead of time that you are using this medication.

 kidney disease (your kidney function may need to be checked before you take this medicine);